toylee/my-portable-configs/README.markdown

 __This project is just for my portable use.__

-__`My-configs` will download nothing during automatic work, this means`My-configs` won't install any software automatically, it will cut off a lot energy to program the install the software in different platform.__
+__`my-portable-configs` will download nothing during automatic work, this means`my-portable-configs` won't install any software automatically, it will cut off a lot energy to program the install the software in different platform.__

 ### Usage ###